Li-Research-Group/Li-Group/_pages/members.md

   text_color: black

 Li:
-  image_path: /images/members/Yalin_Li.png
+  image_path: /images/members/yalin_li.png
   alt: 'Photo of Yalin'
   title: 'Yalin Li'
-  synopsis: 'Yalin is an Assistant Professor in the Department of Civil and Environmental Engineering at Rutgers University.
+  synopsis: 'Dr. Li is an Assistant Professor in the Department of Civil and Environmental Engineering at Rutgers University.
 Yalin received B. Eng. from Tongji University, M.S. from the University of Illinois Urbana-Champaign (UIUC), and Ph.D. from Colorado School of Mines, all in Environmental Engineering.
 Yalin was a visiting scholar at the Illinois Sustainable Technology Center and National Renewable Energy Laboratory (NREL) during graduate study.

     <br><br> Prior to joining Rutgers, Yalin worked at the Institute for Sustainability, Energy, and Environment (iSEE) and the Center for Advanced Bioenergy and Bioproducts Innovation ([CABBI](https://cabbi.bio/)) at UIUC.